- ABOUT US

-Called to Lives of Meaning and Purpose Initiative is an endeavor to help religious organizations work with congregations to launch ministries that help Christians discover and claim how God is calling them to lead lives of meaning and purpose.
+Called to Lives of Meaning and Purpose Initiative supports religious organizations work with congregations to launch ministries that help Christians discover and claim how God is calling them to lead lives of meaning and purpose.
 The aim of this initiative is twofold: to deepen and enrich the lives of Christians by equipping them to discern and live out their callings and to enhance the vitality of congregations by developing new ministry models for inspiring and supporting the Christian callings of their members.
 The Collegeville Institute hosts a coordination program for this initiative.LEARN MORE

 Collegeville Seminars on Vocation is a collaborative initiative involving theologians and scholars from multiple disciplines, pastors and religious leaders, and Christian lay people who are leaders in their professional fields.
 The project seeks to deepen reflection on the Christian concept of vocation and produce resources for congregations and other audiences to help Christians explore how God calls them to live out their faith through their work, families and communities.LEARN MORE